KrauseFx/krausefx.com/_posts/2017-10-18-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 For example, [Soroush](https://twitter.com/khanlou) always removes camera access after using apps like Instagram.

-Lastly, you can protect yourself using hardware.There are a lot of accessories available for both smartphones and laptops that solve the problem by covering the camera ([for example](https://www.amazon.com/Original-Webcam-Cover-directly-Manufacturer/dp/B01LWS2X8I)).
+Lastly, you can protect yourself using hardware.
+There are a lot of accessories available for both smartphones and laptops that solve the problem by covering the camera ([for example](https://www.amazon.com/Original-Webcam-Cover-directly-Manufacturer/dp/B01LWS2X8I)).

 ## FAQs